Inversia555/BootloaderOS/README.md

-This is a vey simple operating system.
+This is a very simple operating system.
 You need run this using QEMU.